Deepagan-ctr/Custom-MCP-Server/README.md

 mcp install main.py
 ```

+#### Step 2: Verify Installation

-Later, go to Claude AI (desktop version) and you will see changes in the platform similar to the [screenshot shown](https://github.com/Sharan-Kumar-R/Custom-MCP-Server/blob/main/Claude_View.png) .
+Later, go to Claude AI (desktop version) and you will see changes in the platform similar to the [screenshot shown](https://github.com/Sharan-Kumar-R/Custom-MCP-Server/blob/main/Claude_View.png).

+#### Step 3: Start Using the Tools

+Paste the URLs of required platform and ask the AI to provide information of the mentioned URLs.

 ### Example Usage